wkcosmology/wkcosmology.github.io/blog/md/feedback_in_sim.md

 description:
     Feedback processes, arising from stellar wind, SN explosion, and black hole accretion, play a critical role in regulating galaxy formation and evolution.
-The incorporation of feedback processes in Hydrodynamical simulations enables us to numerically produce galaxies very similar to what we see in our Universe.
+The incorporation of feedback processes in hydrodynamical simulations enables us to numerically produce galaxies very similar to what we see in our Universe.
 However, some misunderstandings must be clarified before we blindly use the data product from these hydrodynamical